 Imbabura Province, Ecuador

-Hacienda Zuleta is a colonial-era working farm in the Andean Highlands founded in 1691.
-Located two hours north of Quito at an altitude of 9,600 feet, the historic property was chosen as one of the world’s “Top Ten Finds” by Outside magazine and named one of the best hotels in Ecuador by National Geographic Traveler.
+Hacienda Zuleta is a colonial-era working farm in the Andean Highlands founded in the late 16th century.
+Located less than two hours north of Quito at an altitude of 9,600 feet, the historic property was chosen as one of the world’s “Top Ten Finds” by Outside magazine and named one of the best hotels in Ecuador by National Geographic Traveler.

 The hacienda's cozy living and reading rooms have entertained an entourage of famous visitors over the years including past presidents and dignitaries.
 Today, guests may enjoy satellite television, movies and games, as well as coffee, soft drinks and bar service, in the living rooms.
 The reading rooms still offer a quiet setting to curl up with a book.
 Phone calls can be made from the public areas and offices.
 Wi-Fi is available in some parts of the main farmhouse, and a computer with 24/7 Internet access is also available for guests' use.
 Fresh Ecuadorian cuisine is prepared daily, incorporating organic vegetables, trout, and dairy products produced at the hacienda.
 A highlight of a stay at Zuleta is a visit to the cheese factory to learn about the semi-aged handmade cheeses, yogurt and cream produced from the farm’s 300 Holstein-Friesian dairy cows.